 I split the nutrition facts into 4 servings and didn’t get the weight of each serving.
 If you need 100% accurate servings, you can weigh the entire finished recipe and divide by 4 (or however many servings you’d like).
 You could also count the total chicken pieces and divide that way.

 Also, serving with rice, cauliflower rice, or other veggies should help balance out the heat.
+Need a low carb option?
+Check out my guide on how to make fried cauliflower rice in an air fryer.

 I think you’re ready to go.
 Be sure to let me know what you think about this healthy General Tso chicken.
 You can leave a recipe review tag me in a pic on Instagram @mason_woodruff to let me know it’s Tso tasty.